jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 or the possible need to reconfigure other nodes in the network due to the shutdown.

-At the same time, it is not possible to measure everything.
+At the same time, it is not possible (or even desirable) to measure everything.
+Excessive measurement collection without clear objectives can have a negative impact by itself and some considerations in this regard can be found in {{bydesign}}
 Furthermore, any measurement must be validated.
 Relevance of measurements must be periodically assessed, e.g., with comparisons between measurements within a network and the aggregate numbers from the electricity provider.

 Finally, measurements made in the field must be collected and structured to allow